-Changes to our appointment system (January 2019)
+Our appointment system (January 2019) - currently suspended

 Following our recent survey (held on Facebook and within the surgery) within which we asked patients what their preferences were for accessing appointments, we are pleased to advise that changes to the system will start on Monday 28 January 2019.